 (d) committing, on entering Canada, an offence under any Act of Parliament prescribed by regulations.

-Your tier depends on your specific equivalency.
-The classification of your foreign conviction — and which fee tier and waiting period applies — is determined by the Criminal Code equivalency analysis.
-Use the free Admissibility Screener for an initial risk level, or get your full Admissibility Report ($49.99) for the complete equivalency analysis.
+Your tier depends on your equivalency.
+Your tier depends on your equivalency.
+The classification of your foreign conviction, and which fee tier and waiting period applies, is determined by the Criminal Code equivalency analysis.
+Use the free Admissibility Explorer for an initial complexity level, or get your full Admissibility Breakdown ($49.99) for the complete equivalency analysis.

 When a foreign national with a conviction from another country seeks entry to Canada, CBSA officers and IRCC do not assess inadmissibility based on the foreign offence name, the foreign penalty, or the foreign legal classification.
 They apply the dual criminality principle: